Session 2 - Module A: Advanced LangChain Patterns¶

 self.pipeline_state[step_name] = current_data

-Step result tracking and state updates maintain pipeline execution history.
-Result collection enables debugging and audit trails while state updates provide context for subsequent steps.
+Step result tracking and state updates maintain data pipeline execution history.
+Result collection enables debugging and audit trails while state updates provide context for subsequent data processing steps.

 return {